Sofia Metro: Fares and ticketing

-The price of a single ticket is 1.60 lev, equivalent to ~0.82 euro.
-From 1st of January 2026, the ticket will cost 0.80 euro, as Bulgaria joins the Eurozone.
+The price of a single ticket on the metro is 0.80 euro.
 It can be issued either by a cashier, or by a vending machine.
 When obtained, the single ticket must be validated within 30 minutes at a validator.
-Pre-paid RFID (MIFARE Classic) card also could be bought (at a price of 2 levs) with minimum 10 pre-paid rides (at a price of 12 levs for 10 pre-paid rides).
-Daily and monthly cards are also available.
+Daily, monthly and yearly tickets and passes are also available.

-Starting on November 1, 2021, one's fare can be paid using a contactless debit or credit card at every station of the network.
-In addition, passengers will be able to pay using a mobile wallet (Apple Pay, Google Pay, Garmin Pay etc.).
-The fare will be the same price as a paper ticket (1.60 lev or ~0.82 euro) and the amount you pay per day will max out at 4 levs (or about 2 euro) which is 3 trips (the first and second trips will cost the full 1.60 levs, 3rd will cost 0.80 levs and every trip after will be de facto free).
-The 4 levs max resets every day at 12 am local time.
+Since November 1, 2021, one's fare can be paid using a contactless debit or credit card at every station of the network.
+In addition, passengers can pay using a mobile wallet (Apple Pay, Google Pay, Garmin Pay etc.).
+The fare is the same price as a paper ticket (0.80 euro for a single) and the amount you pay per day will max out at 2 euro, which is 3 trips (every trip after that is de facto free).
+The 2 euro max resets every day at 00:00 local time.

 Rolling stock

-The system uses 3 types of rolling stock.
+The Sofia Metro operates four types of rolling stock.